Data Quality Metric Library

 Consequence of Poor Quality Data

-Poor data has the potential to impact our investment decision making, understanding of the effectiveness of investment and asset valuations.
+Poor updating of data has the potential to impact our investment decision-making, as well as hinder our understanding of the effectiveness of investment.

 Changes for 2021/22